canvas-tcg/tac-tac-toe/README.md

 # TIC-TAC-TOE

 A simple two-player game to score three in a row on a 3X3 board.
+[Play it here](https://mimcollopy.github.io/tac-tac-toe/).

 ## Description and game play
 Game play consists of two players taking turns to put their symbol - either a circle, or a cross, on a 3X3 grid,  trying to score three of the same symbols in a row either horizontally, vertically, or diagonally.